- The Definition of Abandon Call Rate for Inbound Calls

 1. Offer Self-Service Options

-The first way to reduce the average abandoned call rate in your call center is to offer high-quality self-service to your customers.
-They don’t need to wait for the information they can find on your company’s website or in your IVR menu.
+The first way to reduce the average abandoned call rate in your call center is to offer high-quality self-service to your customers, which can bring high satisfaction levels, especially during peak hours.
+They don't need to wait for the information they can find on your company's website or in your IVR menu.
 It can only frustrate them.
-So check if your self-service channels have the latest information about your product or service.
-It will help you to significantly reduce your ACR.
+So check if your self-service options include the latest information about your product or service because it will improve the quality of service level.
+Also, it will help you to increase the agent's success rate, significantly reduce your abandon rates, and improve call center metrics.

 2. Use Other Channels of Communication